christopheryon/a2-christopherYon/README.md

 6. (5 pts) Modify the README to the specifications below, and delete all of the instructions originally found in this README.
 7. (5 pts) Create and submit a Pull Request to the original repo.
 Be sure to include your name in the pull request.

-Acheivements
+Achievements
 ---

 Below are suggested technical and design achievements.
 You can use these to help customize the assignment to your personal interests.
-These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
+These are recommended achievements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
 ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.
 Remember, the highest grade you can get on any individual assignment is a 100%.

 *Technical*
 - (5 points) Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.
 To put it another way, when the user submits data, the server should respond sending back the updated data (including the derived field calculated on the server) and the client should then update its data display.